improving-minnesota/react-workshop/labs/lab-04-flux.md

 &nbsp;
 ### Create the Employee Actions

-- Next, we need to define the actions that can happen around an employee.
+- Next, we need to define actions that can happen around an employee.
-- For now, the actions are basic CRUD actions.
+- For now, the actions are basic CRUD.
 - Open **client/src/actions/employee.actions.js**

 - An action definition consists of 2 main parts.
   - A constant representing the type.
-  - A function to call that fires the action by telling the dispatcher to `handleViewAction()` and sending it a payload that will be sent to listeners.
+  - A function to call which fires the action by telling the dispatcher to `handleViewAction()` and then sending it a payload which will be sent to listeners.

 - First, let's define our constants: